Lumkani/vue-view-model-api/docs/README.md

 ## Summary

-An alternative to the Options API that relies on dependancy injection
+An additive way of writing Vue components with dependancy injection

 ## Installation